-Information about the occurrence of AIDS in the Indigenous population in 2011 is not available, but the number of new AIDS cases for the total population in 2009 was only 90 .
-In 2009, there were nine deaths following AIDS in Australia.
-The number of new AIDS cases in the Indigenous population in the ten-year period 1997-2006 was low, but Indigenous people had a slightly higher rate of AIDS diagnoses than did non-Indigenous people in 2006 (1.2 compared with 1.0 per 100,000) .
-The absence of reporting by Indigenous status in the most recent AIDS data may be due to the marked decrease in new AIDS diagnoses and deaths in Australia over the past decade.
+Information about the occurrence of AIDS in the Indigenous population in 2013 is not available, but the number of new AIDS cases for the total population in 2009 was only 90 .
+In 2009, there were nine deaths from AIDS in Australia.

-Scabies – a disease caused by the mite Sarcoptes scabiei, resulting in inflammation and itching – is endemic in some remote central and northern Indigenous communities, with prevalence up to 50% in children and up to 25% in adults .
-The East Arnhem Regional Healthy Skin Program reported that more than 70% of children presented in 2002-2005 with scabies, almost all before they reached 2 years of age .
-Another study of children in a remote community in the NT in 2007 found that 68% of children had presented with scabies during their first year of life, and 77% had presented in the first two years .
+Scabies is a skin disease caused by the mite Sarcoptes scabiei and produces skin inflammation and itching .
+It is endemic in some remote central and northern Aboriginal and Torres Strait Islander communities, with prevalence of up to 50% in children and up to 25% in adults .
+The East Arnhem regional healthy skin program reported that more than 70% of children had presented to the clinic with scabies at least once in the period 2002-2005 and almost all before they reached 2 years of age .
+Another study of medical records for children born between 2001 and 2005 in a remote community in the NT found that 68% of children had presented with scabies during their first year of life, and 77% had presented in the first two years .

 Scratching in response to the inflammation and itching of scabies infestation can result in pyoderma (also referred to as impetigo or skin sores), a bacterial infection of the skin that can lead to kidney disease and possibly heart disease .
-A study of a remote community in the NT in 2007 found that 82% of children presented with pyoderma in their first year of life and 87% in their first two years .
-The pyoderma in Indigenous communities commonly involves group A streptococcus (GAS), which is responsible for continuing outbreaks of acute post-streptococcal glomerulonephritis and ARF .
+A study of a remote community in the NT found that 82% of children had presented with pyoderma in their first year of life and 87% in their first two years .
+The pyoderma in Aboriginal and Torres Strait Islander communities commonly involves group A streptococcus (GAS), which is responsible for continuing outbreaks of acute post-streptococcal glomerulonephritis and ARF .